 To be on the safe side, you should try to “connect the dots” so that when others are reading your application materials it’s clear how your experience and knowledge matches the fundamentals of what they’re looking for and what’s required in the job.
 One way to do this is to highlight the generic and transferable skills (often described as competencies or soft skills) and your main accomplishments – for each position on your CV.

-Making this link between the intellectual / academic work that you’ve done in the past, and what you wish to do going forward, will influence your success at getting your CV reviewed a second time, and retained for further consideration.
+Making this link between the intellectual/academic work that you’ve done in the past, and what you wish to do going forward, will influence your success at getting your CV reviewed a second time, and retained for further consideration.
+Read these more recent articles on being overqualified and how sometimes having different credentials is a good thing.

 Your foreign experience is likely to be appreciated by NGOs & multinationals and perhaps less so by domestic companies/organizations where it may be perceived as less relevant.
 If the international opportunities still appeal to you, you might also consider applying for some of them.